 The test is usually performed on people with prolactinoma to keep track of the tumor’s response to treatment.

 Men may need the test if they display symptoms of prolactinoma.
 Symptoms of prolactinoma in men include:

 - unexplained headaches

 - visual impairment

-- reduced sex drive or infertility problems
+- reduced sex drive or fertility problems

-The test may also be used to
+The test may also be used to:

 - investigate testicular dysfunction or erectile dysfunction